lrzjason/CaptionFlow/README.md

 - CHI_COLOR would focus on the color of the image.
 - etc

-After all CHI processed, a summary would be made based on all previous result and the caption would be refined to precise and accurate.
+After all CHI processed, a summary would be made based on all previous result and the caption would be refined as precise and accurate.

 ## Installation